AdarshKC/lol/README.md

-## Write some motivational lines..!
+## Write some motivational lines in motivation.txt..!